September 7 - 20, 2019

 Total Price (double occupancy): $4545 to $5739, depending on number of participants (assuming double occupancy; single lodging fee of $852 will be added).

-Registration fee: $1000 to ALI by registration deadline of July 7.
+Registration fee: $1000 to ALI.
 This amount is included in the total price above.
-Taking reservations now!
+Spots are limited, so register today!

 Costs not included: personal travel insurance, airfare to & from the UK.